Plano Academic and Creative Education (PACE)

 PACE (Plano's Academic and Creative Education) is for academically gifted students.
 The mission of PACE is to provide a challenging learning environment that nurtures the unique potential of gifted and talented students so that as citizens they can contribute ethically and productively in ways commensurate with their abilities.
 Students may be referred for the program by teachers, parents, or students may refer themselves.
 Children who exhibit a need for the PACE program meet with the campus gifted specialist in a pull-out classroom each week.
 Class times and amounts of pull out time vary for each grade level.
 Each grade level also has a trained PACE teacher who supports the PACE program with grade level curriculum and projects.

-You may reach our campus Gifted Specialist, Amy Moore, at firstname.lastname@example.org.
+Contact our campus Gifted Specialist, Amy Moore

 Wondering if your child may be gifted?